Succession Planning for Businesses

 It takes guts to start a business.
 It also takes a strategic mindset to succeed.
 Business owners are no strangers to weighing up risk and navigating uncertainty, but the current climate has dialed everything up.
 Many business owners face the uncomfortable position of having to remap carefully thought-out succession plans and exit strategies and to consider selling their business before they are ready and, possibly, for less than it’s worth.

-At Hysons we work with business owners on ensuring they get the best possible return when selling their business.
+At Hysons, Chartered Accountants, we work with business owners to ensure they get the best possible return when selling their business.
 Our advice is to start by thinking about what options you have first.

 There are five different ways to sell:

-When considering a gradual buy-out program the key is finding a manager to take the reins early on.
-Gradual buy-out a process that involves:
+When considering a gradual buy-out program, the key is finding a manager to take the reins early on.
+The process of a gradual buy-out involves:

 - Figuring out what kind of individual would be right to run the business; finding that person, and developing them.

 - Creating a plan where the new manager buys in gradually over 3 to 6 years.
 The objective is to get the owner out of the business physically as quickly as possible by transferring relationships and processes to the incoming person, so the owner becomes more of an investor rather than a manager.

 Preparing for Sale – What’s Important

 - Get your house in order – Ensure you have systems and processes in place so the business is not reliant on you, but can run as a standalone entity.

 - Maximise your profit – Make sure that you are not taking decisions to minimise your tax liability – because what you are trying to do is create a profitable business.